The Qmod Workshop - Part 2: Higher-Level Concepts

 Bonus: Use a Single Arithmetic Expression

-What happens when we don't manually decompose this expression?
+What happens when you don't manually decompose this expression?

 from classiq import *